 - Visibility: OpsRamp provides Partner and Customer level visibility across the customer Infrastructure making it easy and simple to supervise all patch management activities.
 Patch scan, Patch configuration, the configuration of whitelisted patches for partner’s infrastructure along with scheduling enables global and site level visibility.

-- Manageability: OpsRamp empowers you to manage the infrastructure from a single central location providing easy enablement, approval for patching, monitoring, access, and so on.
+- Manageability: OpsRamp empowers you to manage the infrastructure from a single central location providing easy enablement, approval for patching, monitoring, access, and more.
 Custom Jobs can be scheduled for running various automation scripts for 3rd party patches along with standard patches running for Windows and Linux proactively.

 - Customization: OpsRamp provides you the ability to create custom configurations minimizing manual intervention.
 You can run customized scripts using Run Book Automation (RBA) feature for Windows and Linux and make RBA scripts available at Global or Customer level providing optimization and control.